Downtown Dashboard

-As downtown Seattle’s revitalization continues, DSA will publish a monthly dashboard update examining key metrics that affect our urban core’s vitality and progress.
+DSA publishes a monthly dashboard examining dozens of key metrics that affect our urban core’s vitality and local economy.
 The data sets provide a comparison point to the same period in 2019.
-Additionally, the dashboard will feature notable stories that provide context regarding downtown’s renewal and reemergence.
+Additionally, the dashboard will feature notable stories that provide context regarding downtown’s health and progress.

-Please credit the Downtown Seattle Association Revitalization Dashboard for use of charts, data and images on this page.
+Please credit the Downtown Seattle Association’s Downtown Dashboard for use of charts, data and images on this page.

 View the PDF